HedgehogDevelopment/HedgehogDevelopment.github.io/razl/screen-v4.markdown

 ![](/Images/Razl/contenttree.PNG)

-Click the arrow next to the left hand side Content Tree item will expand the item and display its child items.
+Clicking the triangle to the left of an item in the content tree will expand the item and display its child items.

 When exploring items in a database the name of the database and the URL to Sitecore site will be displayed at the top of the Content Tree: